-For the woman who are on birth control it is safe to assume that one would run out in about 1-3 months time, which is the normal prescribed amount for birth control, unless they have an IUD or other implanted devices.
+For the woman who is on birth control, it is safe to assume that one would run out in about 1-3 months’ time, which is the normal prescribed amount for birth control unless they have an IUD or other implanted devices.
 Stocking up on chemical birth control is only ideal for the short term and it becomes less effective as time passes.
-After that one would have to resort to condoms or other methods of birth control, if one so wishes to remain childless.
+After that one would have to resort to condoms or other methods of birth control if one so wishes to remain childless.
 This is obviously a personal choice, one that should be understood and planned for before it becomes an emergency.

-For stocking up on condoms, I recommend 10-15 boxes, and not lubricated because these can be used as for other purposes as well.
-(Editor Note: I recommend not viewing the YouTube videos on how much water they can contain, unless you too are in junior high school.)
+For stocking up on condoms, I recommend 10-15 boxes, and not lubricated because these can be used for other purposes as well.
+(Editor Note: I recommend not viewing the YouTube videos on how much water they can contain unless you too are in junior high school.)

 So you’re pregnant!

 I would recommend every couple of birthing age buy a book on birthing and at the very least attend a birthing class.
-In a perfect situation your will have a midwife, doctor, or OBYGN nurse as a part of your group perhaps, but that is a conjecture few can depend upon.
-Of course this will also help when the going gets rough from illness and wounds.
-If you are planning as a “group” this is a positive add.
+In a perfect situation, you will have a midwife, doctor, or OBYGN nurse as a part of your group perhaps, but that is a conjecture few can depend upon.
+Of course, this will also help when the going gets rough from illness and wounds.
+If you are planning as a “group” this is a positive addition.
 Additionally, some pieces of medical equipment in your stash, such as a good stethoscope would be a plus as would a manual blood pressure device.

-After the second trimester most women should not be out in the fields helping with hard manual labor.
-At this point they should be doing light work, keeping their bodies regulated should be the main focus of pregnant woman after the SHTF.
+After the second trimester, most women should not be out in the fields helping with hard manual labor.
+At this point they should be doing light work, keeping their bodies regulated should be the main focus of pregnant women after the SHTF.
 Woman will not be willing to just lay around all day while others are out supporting the group.
 They will be wanting to help all of the time, as they should, but it is in their best interest to reduce their physical labor.
-As everyone knows arguing this point can be futile, so therefore I suggest you just request that she finds and sets her own limits.
+As everyone knows arguing this point can be futile, so, therefore, I suggest you just request that she finds and sets her own limits.

 This will be the hardest part.
 We will not have the luxury of an epidural, nor the luxury of morphine or other advanced pain killers, the best most preppers will have on hand is some ibuprofen, which won’t even touch the pain a pregnant woman is experiencing.

-The baby and the mother should be monitored as much as possible, mother’s blood pressure should be checked every 30 minutes.
-We will not have the help of fancy machines that take vitals when we need them to, so everything will have to be done manually, take an EMT class to learn the basic vital signs and how to calculate them.
-Vitals can tell you if something is wrong and what the fix could be, if you have some training.
+The baby and the mother should be monitored as much as possible, the mother’s blood pressure should be checked every 30 minutes.
+We will not have the help of fancy machines that take vitals when we need them to, so everything will have to be done manually, take an EMT class to learn the basic vital signs, and how to calculate them.
+Vitals can tell you if something is wrong and what the fix could be if you have some training.

-We live in a world where the medical help is just a phone call away, so if something were to go bad you would be at a hospital in a matter of minutes.
+We live in a world where medical help is just a phone call away, so if something were to go bad you would be at a hospital in a matter of minutes.
 After the SHTF medical help and a team of doctors will not be a phone call away.
 They could be a day’s walk or longer.
-Most Americas have not experienced a still birth.
-The reality is that most woman in the 1800’s, and up into the mid 1950’s, had at least one still birth and/or faced a real chance of death while giving birth during their lifetime.
+Most Americas have not experienced a stillbirth.
+The reality is that most women in the 1800’s, and up into the mid-1950s, had at least one stillbirth and/or faced a real chance of death while giving birth during their lifetime.
 This is the scary reality that awaits us on the other side, after TSHTF.
 This is not meant to scare you, just give you an idea of what to expect.

 One of the many realities of giving birth is complications, lots of them.
-In the third world the number one killer of woman after giving birth is blood loss.
+In the third world, the number one killer of a woman after giving birth is blood loss.
 Many rural places do not know how to handle it, then again most rural farmers do.
 There are ways to be prepared for this with things most preppers normally have and I would recommend you investigate this through a trusted medical professional.
 (Please consult a doctor before attempting any medical procedure!
-Training can not be over stressed.)
+Training can not be overstressed.)

-This now presents the second hurtle after a successful birth.
+This now presents the second hurdle after a successful birth.
 Has the mother had a sufficient diet to be able to feed the baby naturally?
-If not then one need to be prepared to supplement the mother with a stored source of milk or other options.
+If not then one needs to be prepared to supplement the mother with a stored source of milk or other options.

 Most baby formula stores for three years unopened, which is very critical for women already pregnant or those becoming pregnant in the first two years.
 After that, people will have to look to other resources such as farm animals (cows and goats, etc.).
-And because, nothing is perfect, not all women can produce enough milk to support their baby, even on a regular diet.
-Learning how to use cloth diapers is the next hurtle as the disposables will disappear quickly, and are seriously “single use” – seriously!
-Unless you have a tractor-trailer filled with tons of disposable diapers in you bunker.
-And if you do, well, you better know how to dispose of them properly to keep the other members of you group from disposing of you.
+And because nothing is perfect, not all women can produce enough milk to support their baby, even on a regular diet.
+Learning how to use cloth diapers is the next hurdle as the disposables will disappear quickly, and are serious “single-use” – seriously!
+Unless you have a tractor-trailer filled with tons of disposable diapers in your bunker.
+And if you do, well, you better know how to dispose of them properly to keep the other members of your group from disposing of you.